buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 .. py:class:: buildbot.schedulers.timed.NightlyTriggerable

-The :class:`NightlyTriggerable` scheduler is a mix of the :class:`Nightly` and :class:`Triggerable` schedulers.
+The :bb:sched:`NightlyTriggerable` scheduler is a mix of the :bb:sched:`Nightly` and :bb:sched:`Triggerable` schedulers.
-This scheduler triggers builds at a particular time of day, week, or year, exactly as the :class:`Nightly` scheduler.
+This scheduler triggers builds at a particular time of day, week, or year, exactly as the :bb:sched:`Nightly` scheduler.
-However, the source stamp set that is used that provided by the last :class:`Trigger` step that targeted this scheduler.
+However, the source stamp set that is used that provided by the last :bb:step:`Trigger` step that targeted this scheduler.

 The parameters are just the basics: